6.4.4 Interest Groups and Pressure Groups

 Interest groups don’t have rights as such; their role is to represent the interests and protect the rights of their members.
 Members strengthen the groups they belong to, both financially and politically, by paying subscriptions and being registered as supporting them.
 The members don’t have to be politically active themselves, but they know that, if necessary, their views will be represented by the group.

-Interest groups can also represent their members in consultation processes; this is a different role from applying unsolicited pressure – but it is equally important (18.104.22.168).
+Interest groups can also represent their members in consultation processes, as described later (184.108.40.206).
+This is a different role from applying unsolicited pressure, but it is perhaps even more important.
 Governments may consult economic interest groups when deciding upon economic regulations, for example.